artsydev/kata-java-sing-a-song/README.md

 # Implementation of the Sing a Song Kata

+This kata is to practice TDD techniques.
+I am not completely happy with my loops in the explanatoryVerses() methods, but I will leave it as is for now.
+As an exercise for later, perhaps they could be reworked in a more functional style.

+The code uses:
+* Java 8
+* Maven
+* JUnit 4.12 / Hamcrest 2.0.0.0

 ## The “Situation”

 Code to produce a popular children’s nursery rhyme was produced by a web agency for the customer